 What if something changes once you have submitted your NITS?

-If anything changes once you have submitted your NITS, you should contact your Supervisor, the relevant School Postgraduate Office or the College Postgraduate Research Office, depending on the issue, as soon as possible.
+If anything changes once you have submitted your NITS, you should contact your Supervisor, School Graduate Office or College Postgraduate Research Office (email@example.com) depending on the issue as soon as possible.

 What happens next?

-After receiving your NITS, your Graduate School will then begin the process of nominating examiners.
+After receiving your NITS, your Graduate School will liaise with the PGR Student Office on the process of nominating examiners.